henrihuuskonen/raspberry-pi-kubernetes-cluster/README.md

   3. Setup wifi (optional)
   4. Reboot `sudo reboot`
 4. Update everything `sudo apt update && sudo apt upgrade && sudo reboot`

+Raspberry Pi will automatically drop Wi-Fi connection after a while, this is due to power management.
+To fix this problem, you can try this:
+`iwconfig wlan0 power off`